Be Vigilant: Know How to Spot and Avoid Scams Targeting Army & Air Force Exchange Service Shoppers

+Other scam methods targeted at shoppers have included offers to broker the sale of cars, motorcycles or boats by impersonating the Exchange.
+The Exchange does not have the authority to sell vehicles in the continental U.S. and does not advertise in civilian outlets such as newspapers or automobile sales magazines.

+“Exchange shoppers must always exercise caution to avoid being taken advantage of by scammers,” said Air Force Chief Master Sgt.
+Kevin Osby, the Exchange’s senior enlisted advisor.
+“Being careful when clicking unknown links, answering unknown phone numbers and interacting online goes a long way to avoid being a victim of fraud.”

-Don’t fall prey to scammers.
+Social-media-friendly version: Don’t fall prey to scammers.
 Know how to spot and avoid scam attempts that target Exchange shoppers.
+Learn more: https://wp.me/p9Q7PG-2Fh

 |Date Taken: